nathco/Swap-Fill-Border/README.md

 **Keyboard Shortcut**
 `Shift` + `Command` + `x`

 ## Release Notes
+**Swap Fill & Border 2.1**
+- Minor fix for refreshing the inspector panel

 **Swap Fill & Border 2.0**
-– Rewrote the plugin using the new bundle format
+- Rewrote the plugin using the new bundle format
-– Compatible with Sketch versions 39+
+- Compatible with Sketch versions 39+

 ## Feedback
 If you discover any issues or have questions regarding usage, please send a message to [code@nath.co](mailto:code@nath.co) or find me on GitHub [@nathco](https://github.com/nathco).